Cory Spangenberg: Minor leagues

+Major leagues

-The Padres promoted Spangenberg to the Major Leagues on September 1, 2014, receiving a start at third base and recording his first Major League hit, a two-run single.
+The Padres promoted Spangenberg to the major leagues for the first time on September 1, 2014, receiving a start at third base and recording his first Major League hit, a two-run single.
 He hit a walk-off home run off Brad Ziegler of the Arizona Diamondbacks in his second Major League game.
-He played in 20 games in 2014, making starts at third and in left field.
+Spangenberg played in 20 games in 2014, making starts at third and in left field.

 Spangenberg made the Padres' Opening Day roster in 2015 as a bench player, making occasional appearances at second and third.
 By June 2015, Spangenberg began to gain playing time at second base, due to the struggles of Jedd Gyorko.
 He suffered a knee injury in late June and went on the disabled list, returning in mid-August.
 For 2015, Spangenberg finished with a .271/.333/.399 batting line and four home runs in 108 games, with 48 starts at second base and 11 at third base.

 Spangenberg was the starting second baseman on the 2016 Opening Day roster, but he tore his quadriceps muscle in April and played in only 14 games that season.
-Jemile Weeks, and later Alexi Amarista and Ryan Schimpf, picked up most of the remaining time at second base.
+Jemile Weeks, and later Alexi Amarista, and Ryan Schimpf, picked up most of the remaining time at second base.

 After competing with Schimpf for the starting third base job in spring training in 2017, Spangenberg was among the Padres' final roster cuts.
 Schimpf struggled with the Padres, and they recalled Spangenberg on April 25 after he batted .348 with the El Paso Chihuahuas.
 Spangenberg started slowly, but improved in the second half, putting up a .794 OPS with eight home runs after the All-Star break and claiming the third-base position as Yangervis Solarte transitioned to shortstop in August.
 He finished with a .264/.322/.401 batting line and 13 home runs in 129 games, with 86 starts at third base, 12 in left field, and four at second.
-In 2018, he hit .235 with seven home runs and 25 RBIs.
+In 2018, Spangenberg hit .235 with seven home runs and 25 RBI.
 He was designated for assignment on November 20 and released the next day.

 Milwaukee Brewers

 Spangenberg signed a one-year deal with the Milwaukee Brewers on January 4, 2019.
 He opened the 2019 season with the San Antonio Missions.
 On May 14, he was designated for assignment.
 On August 24, the Brewers selected Spangenberg's contract.
-In AAA with the San Antonio Missions, he led the PCL with 28 stolen bases while being caught four times, and batted .309/.378/.498.
+In Triple-A with the San Antonio Missions, he led the PCL with 28 stolen bases while being caught four times, and batted .309/.378/.498.